ddottyler/CV/README.md

 **Makers Academy (Jan '21 - March '21)**

-- Completed a highly selective Software Development bootcamp to become a full-stack web developer with expertise in object-oriented programming and MVC patterns.
+- Completed a highly selective Software Development bootcamp to become a full-stack web developer with expertise in object-oriented programming, APIs, and MVC patterns.
 - Experienced in Test Driven Development (TDD), with an emphasis on pairing, and database-driven development.
 - Rapidly learnt the following languages in a short space of time: Ruby, Rails, JavaScript, SEQUEL, HTML, CSS.
 - Course was heavily driven by self-led learning to gain proficiency in frameworks and libraries including: Node.js, Ruby on Rails, Sinatra, React Native, Rspec, Jasmine, Jest.